Rufus For Real

 • Kosher salt & fresh ground pepper: Essential for seasoning every layer properly

-• Swap the protein: Ground turkey, chicken, or pork all work well, and you can skip the meat for a veggie-forward version.
+• Swap the protein: Ground turkey, chicken, or pork all work well here.

-• Use any short pasta: Elbows, shells, rotini, or cavatappi all hold the sauce nicely.
+• Use different pasta shapes: Elbows, shells, rotini, or cavatappi all hold the cheesy sauce nicely.

-• Add extra vegetables: Mushrooms, spinach, broccoli, cauliflower, or kale blend in easily when finely chopped.
+• Add extra vegetables: Mushrooms, spinach, broccoli, or kale blend in easily for extra veggies.

-• Change the cheese: Cheddar is classic, but Monterey Jack, Colby Jack, mozzarella, or a blend all melt well.
+• Switch up the cheese: Cheddar is classic, but Monterey Jack, Colby Jack, or mozzarella all melt beautifully.

-• Use a heavy pan: A large skillet or braiser holds heat well and helps everything cook evenly.
+• Use a heavy pan: A large skillet or braiser helps everything cook evenly and keeps the sauce creamy.

-• Shred veggies finely: Small pieces disappear into the sauce more easily.
+• Shred vegetables finely: Small pieces blend into the sauce more easily for picky eaters.

-• Use full-fat milk: It gives the sauce a creamier finish.
+• Use full-fat milk: It gives the sauce a richer, creamier texture.

 • Let it rest briefly: A few minutes off the heat helps the sauce thicken naturally.